Murder of Cara Knott: Investigation

 A distinctive and unusual gold rayon fiber—found to have been made using a yellow pigment instead of a dye—found on Knott's dress matched a shoulder patch Peyer wore on his CHP uniform.
-Tire tracks on the bridge showed a car had pulled out hastily leaving black marks on the pavement.
-Furthermore, a drop of blood was found on one of Knott's boots, which was found to be consistent with Peyer's blood type (AB negative, the rarest type) and other genetic markers, although conclusive DNA testing was not available at the time of the investigation.
+Tire tracks on the bridge showed a car had pulled out hastily, leaving black marks on the pavement.
+A drop of blood also was found on one of Knott's boots, which was found to be consistent with Peyer's blood type (AB negative, the rarest type) and other genetic markers, although conclusive DNA testing was not available at the time of the investigation.
 Microscopic purple fibers also linked Peyer to Knott's murder.

-Peyer's fellow officers testified to the defendant's strange actions following the murder, with his continuous requests regarding the investigation's status and his attempts to justify the perpetrator's crime as a mistake.
-An internal investigation showed that while he stopped many drivers for various legitimate violations, most of them were females who were driving alone.
-Additionally, they were of the same age group and physical description as Cara Knott.
+An internal investigation showed that while Peyer stopped many drivers for various legitimate violations, most of them were females who were driving alone.
+Additionally, they were of the same age group and physical description as Knott.

 Trials

 The first trial resulted in a hung jury, after a 7-5 split in favor of conviction.
-Upon retrial, testimony regarding a potential second suspect and a hearsay explanation for the defendant's scratches was ruled inadmissible, and Peyer was found guilty of murder, the first conviction of murder by an on-duty CHP officer.
-On August 4, 1988, Peyer was sentenced to 25 years to life.
+Upon retrial, testimony regarding a potential second suspect and a hearsay explanation for the defendant's scratches was ruled inadmissible.
+Peyer was found guilty of murder, the second conviction related to a murder by an on-duty CHP officer.
+On August 4, 1988, Peyer was sentenced to 25 years to life in prison.

-After conviction, Peyer continued to claim his innocence.
-In 2004, Peyer was asked if he would contribute a sample of his DNA to a San Diego County program, which had been designed and initiated to use DNA samples to possibly exonerate wrongfully imprisoned persons as such testing was not yet available at the time of his trial and conviction.

 Peyer refused to provide DNA for the test.
 At an initial parole hearing in 2004 after having served 17 years, when asked why he wouldn't provide a DNA sample, Peyer refused to answer.
 For this reason and his lack of remorse, the board denied his parole request.